mattcarmody/anki-resize-image/README.md

 ## TODO
 ### Resizing in reviewer
-If I reach 400 € (100 more than the initial goal) on the [kickstarter](https://www.kickstarter.com/projects/arthurmilchior/image-resizing-in-anki/description), I'll make a pull request to the author of [Edit Field During Review (Cloze)](https://ankiweb.net/shared/info/385888438) so that they can incorporate my feature in their add-on.
+~~If I reach 400 € (100 more than the initial goal) on the [kickstarter](https://www.kickstarter.com/projects/arthurmilchior/image-resizing-in-anki/description), I'll make a pull request to the author of [Edit Field During Review (Cloze)](https://ankiweb.net/shared/info/385888438) so that they can incorporate my feature in their add-on.~~ Done!

 ### Max height/width
 Currently, when max-height/width is applied to an image which has been resized, the new size is not proportional to the old one.